conda/conda/docs/source/user-guide/tasks/manage-environments.rst

 To see a list of all packages installed in a specific environment:

-* If the environment is not activated:
+* If the environment is not activated, in your Terminal window or an Anaconda Prompt, run:

   .. code-block:: bash

      conda list -n myenv

-* If the environment is activated:
+* If the environment is activated, in your Terminal window or an Anaconda Prompt, run:

   .. code-block:: bash

      conda list

-To see if a specific package is installed in an environment:
+To see if a specific package is installed in an environment, in your Terminal window or an Anaconda Prompt, run:

 .. code-block:: bash